mmai/piquetBook/index.md

 no PIQUET.

-example:&mdash;You are younger hand, and have dis-carded the king of spades.
+example:-You are younger hand, and have dis-carded the king of spades.
 You have taken inspades, and your point, which is good, is ace,knave, ten, eight of spades.
 When caUing thepoint, you should say, " Thirty-nine in spades, andI do not reckon the king."
 Your adversary willthen know, as he is entitled to know, and as hecould know if he asked to see your point, that heneed only keep one guard to his queen whenplaying the cards.

 You would be equally entitled not to reckon theking, if you had it in hand, and wished to concealyour strength, in hopes of persuading your oppo-nent to unguard his queen when playing the cards.But as calling without showing draws special at-tention to the absence of the king, it seemspreferable always to show your point, and to saynothing about what you do not reckon.
 In thecase supposed, put ace, knave, ten, eight of spadeson the table, and say, "Good for four," and let youradversary think what he pleases about the king.